 In France, you generally shop Monday to Saturday.
 Sunday is rest day.
 Some grocery stores and tourist shops are open for a short time on Sunday morning, but if you need something important like diapers or baby food cans - shop for it on Saturday!
 Also keep this in mind when you book a flight down to France on a Sunday!

-Tip 5: Diapers and baby food
+5. Diapers and baby food

 Diapers and baby food are available in all shapes and varieties at supermarkets and pharmacies.
 You may not find your favorite nappy everywhere (although there are plenty of Pampers), so you have room in your luggage - bring as much as you can.
 This also applies to children's food, although the children's food we found felt creative and well prepared, the little super-tasters are often used to the flavors of the Swedish brands.
 It can also be difficult to keep track of the contents of the cans if your children have allergies - it is not always that the front shows all the ingredients.

-Tip 6: French breakfast
+6. French breakfast

-Tip 7: Rental car
+7. Rental car

 Cars in France are not big.
-A full size car with plenty of room for 4 people and luggage may sound like a good idea, but you discover at the first parking that there is a reason why the rental cars are small.
+A full-size car with plenty of room for 4 people and luggage may sound like a good idea, but you discover at the first parking that there is a reason why the rental cars are small.
 Bundle up, pack less and be sure to pre-book a car seat (or bring one from home) to ensure you get one.
 If the rental car company you intend to book with us does not have the option of booking a car seat in the right size - call and check just to be safe.